wangmchn/WMPageController/README.md

 ## Styles
 There are 4 styles to choose,  They are `WMMenuViewStyleDefault`, `WMMenuViewStyleLine`, `WMMenuViewStyleFoold`, `WMMenuViewStyleFooldHollow`;<br>

-You can easily change style by setting `xxxPageController.style = WMMenuViewStyleLine`.
+You can easily change style by setting `xxxPageController.style = WMMenuViewStyleLine`.<br>
 If you want `menuView` to show on the navigation bar, set `.showOnNavigationBar = YES`;

 ## Using CocoaPods